advocations/skype/DevelopWebSDKappsForSfBOnline.md

 ```

- >**Note** If `redirect_uri` is not specified, the SDK picks a random one.
+ >**Note**: If `redirect_uri` is not specified, the SDK picks a random one.
 This doesn't work in Internet Explorer because when it sends a GET to it and gets back a 404, it does an extra redirect to `res://ieframe.dll/http_404.htm` and drops the access token from the original URL.
 If `redirect_uri` points to a folder, implying the `index.html` file under it, then IE will also drop the access token from the original URL.

 ### Authenticate a user with Office 365 Online

 When a user visits your website and initiates sign-in, your application redirects the user to the Azure AD authorization endpoint.
 Azure AD validates the request and responds with a sign-in page, where the user signs in.

-The following html content shows the Azure AD sign in page to the user when loaded.
+The following HTML content shows the Azure AD sign in page to the user when loaded.
 Be sure to replace  `<add your client id here>` with the client id you got from Azure AD when you registered your app.

 ```HTML
 <!doctype html>